ynohat/mdtk/README.md

 If it is relative, it will be resolved relative to the including fragment, or to the `--include` arguments.
 The path can include interpolated variables, e.g. `@include(path/to/{{ master }})`.

+- `@code(path/to/code.js)`
+- `@code(path/to/code.js, js)`

+Similar to `@include`, but translates to a highlighted code block in the presentation, using the contents of the given file.
+The second argument should be the highlight.js language.
+If omitted, the file is not highlighted.

 - `@css(path/to/file.css)`

 Inserts a `<link rel="stylesheet">` tag.
 The CSS file is resolved using exactly the same